Can Alcohol Abuse Cause Anemia?

 In addition, alcohol-induced liver damage can further exacerbate anemia.
 The liver is crucial in metabolizing and storing iron, vitamin B12, and folate.
 Alcohol-related liver disease can impair liver function, disrupting the processing and storage of these essential nutrients.

-Diagnosis of Alcohol-Related Anemia
+How The Diagnosis of Alcohol-Related Anemia is Done?

 Medical History and Physical Examination